Singapore casinos brace for battle as VIP volumes fall

 Another concern is that with new casinos opening in the rest of Asia, VIP players may be looking beyond Singapore to play.

-“What’s going to be the greater challenge to the Singapore operators, and certainly more longer-term, is that across the region, there’s a lot more political momentum to legalize casinos,” said Vicky Melbourne, head of industrials for Southeast Asia and Australasia ratings at Fitch.
+“What’s going to be the greater challenge to the Singapore operators, and certainly more longer-term, is that across the region, there’s a lot more political momentum to legalise casinos,” said Vicky Melbourne, head of industrials for Southeast Asia and Australasia ratings at Fitch.
+(1 US dollar = 1.2956 Singapore dollar) (Reporting by Rachel Armstrong and Anshuman Daga; Editing by Alex Richardson)